indigo-dc/indigo-datacloud-releases/chapter1.md

 You can find in the later chapters the full list of products, with detailed release notes and instructions for their installation/configuration.

+## Installation Notes

+All INDIGO - DataCloud products are distributed from a single repository having the following structure:

+    INDIGO-DC production (stable): dist/EMI/1/sl5/<basearch>/{base|updates}
+        stable and signed, well tested software components, recommended to be installed on production-sites INDIGO-DC testing: INDIGO/testing/{1|2|3}/<platform>/<basearch>
+        packages that will become part of the next stable distribution; in the certification and validation phase and available for technical-previews
+    Third-party: INDIGO/1/<platform>/<basearch>/third-party
+        packages that are not part of INDIGO, but are currently not part of the base OS or EPEL

+<basearch> is currently: x86_64, SRPMS, tgz

+All EMI packages are signed with the INDIGO - DataCloud gpg key.
+The public key can be downloaded from [here](http://repo.indigo-datacloud.eu/repository/RPM-GPG-KEY-indigodc), and the fingerprint from [here](http://ADD_LINK).

+It is strongly recommended the use of the lastest version of the indigodc-release package containing the public key and the yum and apt repository files.

+To understand how to install and configure INDIGO-1 products either refer to the "Generic Installation & Configuration Guide" chapter or to each individual product documentation.

+## Software

+INDIGO-1 software can be downloaded from [INDIGO DataCloud repositories](http://repo.indigo-datacloud.eu/).

+## Documentation

+Please find INDIGO-1 documentation [here](https://www.gitbook.com/@indigo-dc/dashboard)

+## Support

+Most complex software contains bugs, we are not an exception.
+One of the features of free and open source software is the ability to report bugs, helping to fix or improve the software you use.

+INDIGO - DataCloud project uses the [GGUS (Global Grid User Support)](https://ggus.eu/) tool as its user support system.
+It provides sophisticated search functionality, report generation, interfaces to bug tracking systems used by different middleware components, and automatic ticket reminder including escalation indication.

+Developers, researchers and IT enthusiasts: feel free to write to [info@indigo-datacloud.eu](info@indigo-datacloud.eu) to ask for more information on how to deploy your PaaS based solution for your work.
+For automatic notifications you can register to the [INDIGO-DataCloud RSS release feed](http://ADD_LINK) or subscribe to the [INDIGO-DataCloud Announce Mailing list](https://lists.indigo-datacloud.eu/sympa/info/indigo-announce).
+You can also socialize with us via [Twitter](https://twitter.com/indigodatacloud), [Facebook](https://www.facebook.com/indigodatacloud/?ref=bookmarks) and join our [LinkedIn group](https://www.linkedin.com/groups/8416266).